Audit and Risk Committee

 - the approach to measuring performance throughout the financial year against the performance measures included in its Portfolio Budget Statements and Corporate Plan is sound, and has taken into account guidance issued by the Department of Finance

-- there are sound processes in place for the preparation of the annual Performance Statement and the inclusion of the Statement in the annual report
+- there are sound processes in place for the preparation of the annual Performance Statement and the inclusion of the Statement in the annual report, and

 - the proposed Performance Statement is consistent with financial information, including the financial statements, that is proposed to be included in the annual report.